 Compared to other types of fats, like the monounsaturated ones found in olives and avocados, the polyunsaturated omega-6 fat in seed oils oxidizes easily, especially when heated to high temperatures.
 This leads to an increase in free radicals, which can damage the body and also contribute to the risk of chronic conditions.

-For these reasons, I have long recommended avoiding sunflower, safflower, corn, and soybean oils.
-If you’re looking for a vegetable oil with neutral-to-beneficial effects on health, I recommend extra-virgin olive oil.
-It’s high in monounsaturated fat and low in linoleic acid; research also suggests that it has anti-inflammatory effects.
-Also consider avocado oil and the newly available cultured oil made from fermented cultures of micro-organisms.
+For these reasons, I have long advised against using sunflower, safflower, corn, and soybean oils.
+If you’re in search of a vegetable oil with neutral-to-beneficial health effects, particularly for healthy aging, I recommend extra-virgin olive oil.
+It’s high in monounsaturated fat and low in linoleic acid, and research also indicates its anti-inflammatory properties.
+Additionally, consider avocado oil and the newly available cultured oil, derived from fermented cultures of micro-organisms, as healthy alternatives and to promote healthy-aging.

 Andrew Weil, M.D.